 - Owners must unblock the line themselves with a rod that can be rented.
 They can also use the services of a certified professional.

 - If the blockage is recurring or difficult to resolve, owners must have the entire line inspected, at their own expense, with a camera to find the source of the obstruction.
-However, after examining the video inspection, if Travaux publics finds that the problem is located on the City's property and that the cause of the blockage does not stem from the resident's property, Gatineau could reimburse the costs incurred to rent the video equipment.
+If the problem is located on the City's property and that the cause of the blockage does not stem from the resident's property, Gatineau could reimburse the costs incurred to use the services of a plumber.

 The video recording must be brought to the municipal workshops of the sector involved.

 If you wish to file a claim, please inform the city clerk, in writing, in the fifteen (15) days following the event, at the following address:

 Ville de Gatineau